oracle/odpi/doc/src/public_functions/dpiObjectType.rst

     **objType** -- a reference to the object type whose information is to be retrieved.
 If the reference is NULL or invalid an error is returned.

-    **info** -- a pointer to a :ref:`dpiObjectTypeInfo` structure which will be populated with information about the object type when the function completes successfully.
+    **info** -- a pointer to a :ref:`dpiObjectTypeInfo<dpiObjectTypeInfo>` structure which will be populated with information about the object type when the function completes successfully.

 .. function:: int dpiObjectType_release(dpiObjectType \*objType)